IRNAS/pulseox-testing/README.md

 # pulseox-testing

-This repository contains all data and algorithms for device testing.
-The tests are done both analytically, by generating raw data and analyzing their behaviour, and statistically, by observing values in tests on human subjects and analysing them though statistics.
+This repository contains procedures and algorithms for device testing.

 ---